muqiuhan/blacketch/README.md

 # Blacketch
 <div align=center><img width="150" height="150" src="./res/logo.png"/></div>

-<center> Blacketch is a simple blockchain implementation written by Racket. </center>
+<p align="center"> Blacketch is a simple blockchain implementation written by Racket. </p>

 # Why this project?
 I've always been curious about what people are talking about when they talk about blockchain, and when I was puzzled, it occurred to me why I didn't implement a blockchain system myself to get a deeper understanding of the field.